-We have some apps that you can use to control your hearing aids.
-You can use these to adjust the volume, change programs and stream from another device.
-See "Advanced options", page 25.
+We have an app that you can use to control your hearing aids.
+You can use the app to adjust the volume, change programs and stream from another device.
+See "Advanced options", page 26.

-Using the push button
+Using the push button 🕖 and tap control